Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

 ### What we've covered
-- You were aquainted with Snowflake's Data Marketplace
+- You were acquainted with Snowflake's Data Marketplace
 - You became familiar with building an application using the Quasar Application Framework
 - We guided you through using the Snowflake-Connector for Python via AWS Lambda
-- We created the API Gateway and tested the functionaltiy of the application
+- We created the API Gateway and tested the functionality of the application